|

 However, there are also 9-, 10- and 11-day itineraries.
 Although there are some advertised 5-day cruises to Alaska, they stop in two ports, Ketchikan and Juneau.

-Princess, Holland America, Celebrity, Royal Caribbean, Norwegian, Regent, Disney, Cunard, Viking, Silversea, Windstar, and Seabourn, have ships sailing from the Vancouver cruise port.
+Princess, Holland America, Celebrity, Royal Caribbean, Norwegian, Regent, Disney, Viking, Silversea, Windstar, and Seabourn, have ships sailing from the Vancouver cruise port.

 Viking Orion in Icy Strait Point